The Oxford Kids Foundation is recognized as a 501(c)3 non-profit organization.

 Executive Board of Directors:

 Andrew Kistner joined the Oxford Kids Foundation board in 2022 after his daughter, Gracie, was a recipient of two Oxford Kids Foundation grants.
-Andrew, his wife Emily, and their little Gracie discovered Oxford Recovery Center in 2019 while seeking therapies to help with Gracie’s Cerebral Palsy diagnosis in hopes of helping Gracie learn to walk.
+Andrew, his wife Emily, and their little Gracie discovered The Oxford Center in 2019 while seeking therapies to help with Gracie’s Cerebral Palsy diagnosis in hopes of helping Gracie learn to walk.
 Through Hyperbaric Oxygen Therapy and Intensive TheraSuit Physical therapy.
-The Kistner’s were from out of state and would temporarily relocate to Oxford Recovery Center for therapy for Gracie.
+The Kistner’s were from out of state and would temporarily relocate to The Oxford Center for therapy for Gracie.
 After spending all that they had on the first two trips in 2020, they turned to the Oxford Kids Foundation for help.
-In September 2021 Gracie took her first steps in the nurses office at Oxford Recovery Center.
-Shortly thereafter Andrew joined Oxford Recovery Center as their Director of Marketing, and soon joined the Board of Directors for the Oxford Kids Foundation.
-Gracie now attends Oxford Recovery Center full time.
+In September 2021 Gracie took her first steps in the nurses office at The Oxford Center.
+Shortly thereafter Andrew joined The Oxford Center as their Director of Marketing, and soon joined the Board of Directors for the Oxford Kids Foundation.
+Gracie now attends The Oxford Center full time.

 Advisory Board of Directors: